pybop-team/Software-Spec/PRISM.md

 -   User-friendliness (putting user requirements first, thinking about handholding & workflows)

-**What PRISM will do**
+**What PyBOP will do**

 A list of some use cases for battery modelling is given in Appendix A.
-From this, we deduce that the two key requirements for PRISM are:
+From this, we deduce that the two key requirements for PyBOP are:

 -   *Parameter estimation* of battery models (could be electrochemical or equivalent circuit) -- to be used for e.g. pack design purposes,